Balance power contributors in the pan-European power system

 Key Takeaways

-• Fossil Dependency: More than half of Europe’s balancing power comes from fossil fuels on all time scales.
-Eliminating this dependency requires either lowering the residual load variation or having non-fossil dispatchable power sources handle much larger variations.
-With a higher share of variable renewable power sources, it’s unlikely that residual load variance will decrease, despite potential increases in load flexibility.
+• With a higher share of variable renewable power sources, it’s likely that the residual load variance instead will increase (see for example the graph from the Swedish TSO above), despite potential increases in load flexibility.
 Therefore, dispatchable power sources other than fossil fuels will need to step up, not only to replace fossil balancing power but also to increase the total balancing power.

 • The Growing Gap: Europe faces a dilemma where residual load variation increases due to a higher share of variable renewable energy, but more than 50% of the balancing power, which is fossil, must be phased out.
 This creates a growing gap that needs to be addressed.